 Where a person with dementia is no longer able to contribute to the conversation, it is important to ensure that discussion with families focuses on what the person’s wishes regarding their care would have been rather than what the families’ wishes are based on their own emotional needs.

-Resources to assist in the development of advance care planning documents and guiding conversations specifically for dementia can be found on the Alzheimer’s Australia website
+Resources to assist in the development of advance care planning documents and guiding conversations specifically for dementia can be found on the Dementia Australia website.

 Last updated 25 September 2015